dqx-translation-project/dqx_dat_dump/research/etp.md

                                         for 4 byte alignment, these bytes are included.
 ```

 From here, you need to jump between the string table and the offset table sequentially.
 Read the first record in the string table with the first record in the offset table.
-There are currently no string tables that transitioned from ushorts to uints, but there are a few offset tables that do transition to needing to be read as uints.
+There are currently no string tables that transitioned from ushorts to uints, but there are a few offset tables that do transition to needing to be read as uints. ((offset * 2) + 1) will map you to the correct location in TEXT.

 Each section in all file versions are concluded with a "FOOT" to close the INDX section, length of foot and padded for alignment to 16 total bytes.